jruiz50/CS4360-Project/README.md

 ### Select an Operating System

-The Crave mobile application can be run under two different operating systems, each via a physical or simulated device.
+The Crave mobile application can be run under two different operating systems.
+We support simulators for Android, and both simulator and physical device for iOS.

-If you have an Android device or would like to simulate the application on a Android device, we suggest you [install Android Studio](https://developer.android.com/studio/install).
+If you would like to simulate the application on a Android device, we suggest you [install Android Studio](https://developer.android.com/studio/install).

 If you have an iOS device or would like to simulate the application on an iOS device, we suggest you [install Xcode](https://developer.apple.com/xcode/resources/) (requires a MacOS device).